Elias Lieberman (labor lawyer)

 Elias Lieberman (1888–1969) was a Russian-born, 20th-century American labor lawyer who spent his career in the service of the International Ladies Garment Workers Union (ILGWU) and became known as the "Dean of American Labor Lawyers."

 Background

 Elias Lieberman was born Elias Hillel Liberman on November 10, 1888, in Bobr, then Russian Empire, now Belarus, where he attended the Minsk yeshiva and high school.
-In 1909, he arrived in the USA and worked various jobs while studying law.
+In 1909, he arrived in the US and worked various jobs while studying law.
 In 1920, he received an LLB in law from New York University.